Dear brothers and sisters in Christ,

 The Second Vatican Council’s Dogmatic Constitution of the Church, Lumen Gentium, reminds us that “the Church has always believed that the apostles and Christ’s martyrs […] are closely joined with us in Christ, and she has always venerated them with special devotion, together with the Blessed Virgin Mary and the holy angels.
 The Church has piously implored the aid of their intercession.”

 Therefore, our challenge this week is to pray for deceased friends and relatives each day and especially to implore the intercession of Mary as our Mother.
 In particular, let us bring these loved ones to our Mass this week and join them to Christ’s offering in the Eucharist.
 Remember that our prayers are exceedingly powerful and comfort the souls of our loved ones along their path to eternal life and peace.

 If you are unsure of where to start, the Church, in her wisdom, provides us with a beautiful prayer for the dead.
 I encourage you to pray this prayer or another from your heart, along with an Our Father, Hail Mary, and Glory Be for our beloved dead.

 “Into your hands, O Lord, we humbly entrust our brothers and sisters.
 In this life you embraced them with your tender love; deliver them now from every evil and bid them eternal rest.
 The old order has passed away: welcome them into paradise, where there will be no sorrow, no weeping or pain, but fullness of peace and joy with your Son and the Holy Spirit forever and ever.
 Amen.”

-May God bless you with His grace throughout this coming week, in the name of the Father and the Son and the Holy Spirit.
+And may God bless you in the name of the Father, of the Son, and of the Holy Spirit.
 Amen.

 Yours in Christ,